leomelin/battlecube/README.md

 ```

 ###### Place a bomb
-Places a bomb to selected coordinates
+Place a bomb to particular coordinates
 ```js
 [{
   "task": "PLACE_BOMB",